 Acidity: Root Cause or Scapegoat?

-Ask any non-coffee drinker what they don’t like about coffee, and their response will most likely involve the words “bitter” and “acidic.”
+Ask non-coffee drinkers what they don’t like about coffee, and their response will most likely involve the words “bitter” and “acidic.”
 It’s fairly easy to reassure someone that bitterness only occurs in coffee that hasn’t been properly extracted, but explaining away the concept of acidity in coffee is more difficult.

 There’s a long-held belief that coffee is an acidic beverage.
 This acidity supposedly causes heartburn, indigestion, acid reflux and a host of other stomach-related maladies.